Ganja Burn: Critical reception

 In The Hollywood Reporter, Jonny Coleman found that "Ganja Burns" was an arbitrary choice for the album, writing "[...] most of the sequencing seems arbitrary here, as if changes were being made up until the last minute and with little actual regard for flow."
 He concluded that the song was just "[a] filler which could have easily hit the cutting room floor."
-The Atlantic's Spencer Kornhaber, expressed his insatisfaction with the verses-chorus matching, asking "[...] what do the verses have to do with the chorus?
-Why doesn’t the promising arrangement evolve over nearly five minutes?
-What’s the point, really?
-All that you really take away is status anxiety."
-In a positive review, Shamika Sanders of Billboard, praised Minaj's use of word play on the song, writing "At first listen, it sounds like Nicki references Cardi B's rap moniker Bardi when she drops the line 'bury the Barbie,' but that's what's so clever about Nicki's wordplay is her delivery, which is essential to every punch line."
+The Atlantic's Spencer Kornhaber, expressed his dissatisfaction with the verses-chorus matching with his confusion of the verses and chorus not connecting.
+In a positive review, Shamika Sanders of Billboard, praised Minaj's use of word play on the song, suggesting that Nicki may be using her wordplay to reference Cardi B in one line, which many fans have speculated it to be an intentional diss.
+Despite the theory, the lyrics are not specified toward Cardi and Minaj has not addressed this rumor.

 Music video

-An accompanying music video for the song premiered on August 13, 2018.
+The initial draft for the music video was leaked online in early July 2018; A finished draft for the song later premiered on August 13, 2018.
 It was directed by Turkish-Welsh duo Mert and Marcus, composed of Mert Alaş and Marcus Piggott, who previously directed Minaj's video for "Regret in Your Tears" (2017).
 The video matches the theme of the album cover art, which was also designed by Mert and Marcus.
-The music video was leaked a few hours before the album release, on August 10, 2018.
+The music video begins with title cards providing a backstory of enemies betraying the Queen, leading to the Queen rising back up and stronger than ever to prove herself to her enemies.
+The music video shows Minaj as an ancient queen in the desert, rising from the ground, insinuating that she is rising against the negativity despite those who have caused her to fall.
+Later in the music video, a ring of fire surrounds a group of people while Nicki morphs into royal attire, further building the story of the Queen (Nicki) thriving after burning out the negative people in her life.